deb-intel/InnerSourceDeb/template_files/CODEREVIEW.md

 # Security
 - [ ] Have you identified impacts on security or trust boundaries in code?
-  - Have security implications been considered or addressed?
+- [ ] Have security implications been considered or addressed?

 # Automation
 - [ ] Linting tools available? integrated?
 - [ ] Do CI/CD solutions support, or extend, native code capabilities?

 # Testing
-- [ ] Testing
-  - Have unit tests, functional tests, or integration tests been developed?
+- [ ] Have unit tests, functional tests, or integration tests been developed?
-  - Is a test-bench, or test-harness, used?
+- [ ] Is a test-bench, or test-harness, used?
 Does it requirement inclusion of specific hardware or software?